unsaved/gradle-ivyxml-plugin/README.txt

         <dependencies><dependency><exclude>
     elements.
 3 unit tests of this plugin project will continue to fail until this is resolved.
+    It is very possible that this is fixed in Gradle before you use this plugin.
+    To find out, you can ask me, or you can pull the source code for this project and run the Gradle task 'test'.

     New users can safely skip the remainder of this section.